 (c) Weak or no spark at spark plugs.
 The probable causes are discharged battery, loose or corroded battery terminals, burned or improperly adjusted breaker points in the distributor, loose or broken wires or connections, or spark plug points set incorrectly or fouled.
-The strength of the spark may be determined by disconnecting one of the spark plug connections and holding it about 1⁄2-inch from the plug base while the engine is being cranked.
+The strength of the spark may be determined by disconnecting one of the spark plug connections and holding it about 1⁄4-inch from the plug base while the engine is being cranked.

 In case of a discharged battery it may still be possible to hand crank the engine and obtain sufficient spark to start.
 If loose or corroded terminals are found they should be tightened and cleaned.
 In case of burned breaker points, the metal adhering to the face of the point may be scraped off to provide temporary relief, and points adjusted to .018".
-If the spark plugs are fouled, they should be cleaned and adjusted to proper gap (.025).
+If the spark plugs are fouled, they should be cleaned and adjusted to proper gap (.025").

-If the engine stops.
+If the engine stops or misses at high speeds or under heavy load.